 SASSCAL 2.0 research programme

-Research and development agendas from Southern Africa and the wider international region have identified five overarching priorities with urgent research needs: Food security, water security, biodiversity conservation, sustainable forest management and use, climate services.
-The current SASSCAL 2.0 projects address these topics.
-In total, the BMBF is investing around 12.5 million euros in the research projects - during a term from 2021 to 2026.
+Research and development agendas from Southern Africa and the wider international region have identified five overarching priorities with urgent research needs: Food security, water security, biodiversity conservation, sustainable forest management and use as well as climate services.
+The SASSCAL 2.0 projects have addressed these topics.

-The project aims to establish a soil analysis laboratory and an agricultural microbiology laboratory in Angola and Zambia.
+The project aimed to establish a soil analysis laboratory and an agricultural microbiology laboratory in Angola and Zambia.
 This will make it possible to conduct reliable studies on the biological, chemical and physical properties of the soil, the rational use of fertilisers and the production of adapted seeds suitable for different soil and climatic conditions.

-The results are fed into soil quality monitoring databases and enable effective participation in scientific research networks.
-The background is: knowledge of the biological, chemical and physical properties of soils is of paramount importance for evaluating agricultural management systems and practices, ensuring ecosystem sustainability and environmental quality, and assessing their condition and functionality.
-In this regard, Angola, for example, faces major challenges as soil surveys date back to the 1960s, hence there is an urgent need for further studies aimed at updating the data and laying the foundation for knowledge-based agricultural research.
-In addition, Angola has only about five laboratories for soil analysis, of which only two are in operation, leading to unregulated use of fertilisers without prior soil analysis.
+In this regard, Angola, for example, faces major challenges as soil surveys date back to the 1960s, hence there is an urgent need for further studies aimed at updating the data and laying the foundation for knowledge-based on agricultural research.
+In addition, Angola has only about five laboratories for soil analysis, of which only two are currently in operation, leading to unregulated use of fertilisers without prior soil analysis.

 Duration: 01/08/2022 - 31/07/2025

-Currently, we know too little about the organismal flexibility and behaviour of long-lived mammals to assess whether and how these mammals can mitigate climate change effects for their species.
-In this collaborative project, physiological and behavioural flexibility is being studied in four antelope species in relation to water dependence.
-These range from the water-bound lechwe (antelope of the genus waterbuck), the water-dependent eland, the water-seeking lyre antelope (sassaby) to the water-independent eland.
-All four species show declining populations, mainly due to droughts and human impact.
-To investigate this, the animals are fitted with temperature sensors and GPS collars that receive data from satellite navigation systems.
-This will allow the location of animal herds and the microclimate to be recorded.
+To investigate this, the animals were fitted with temperature sensors and GPS collars, that receive data from satellite navigation systems.
+This was allowing the location of animal herds and the microclimate to be recorded.
 The results of this project will improve our understanding of mammalian evolution as a result of physiological constraints, shed light on the causes of recent population declines, and thus contribute to improved management and conservation of African wildlife diversity in a changing climate.

 Duration: 01/11/2021 - 31/10/2024